josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪶_the_queen_as_national_emotional_container.md

 ---

-## 🧠 VIII.
-The Queen as Projection Surface
+## 🧠 The Queen as Projection Surface

 Public attachment to queenship frequently reveals broader desires for:
 - continuity,